plstic/cmsc389b-spring21/guides/docker.md

 or if the usual install does mthod does not work you can check
 ![the documentation](https://hub.docker.com/search?q=&type=edition&offering=community&operating_system=linux).

-Once docker is installed, you need to download the OS we will be using in this class, arch linux.
+__this may change, will be confirmed first Friday of the semester__ Once docker is installed, you need to download the OS we will be using in this class, arch linux.
 You can do that by running `sudo docker pull archlinux`